NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 The booking form `phone` field allowed for non-digit characters to pass through as valid.
 The same `phone` field was validated correctly within the admin panel using the regex in place.

 ### - Fix (ID 2c4527c)
-This was fixed by adding a custom validation on the form field to raise an error if the entered data did not consist of all digits.
-The validation error displayed using the Django message network.
+This was fixed by adding a custom validation on the form `phone` field to raise an error if the entered data didn't contain all digits.
+The validation error is displayed using the Django message network.

 This was further refined **(ID 13ea71e)** with the installation of crispy forms.
 After testing, the validation was being returned correctly and displayed in line with the other form validation.
 This was tested further over the next few commits and the custom validation removed as it was no longer needed.